Banks That Don’t Use ChexSystems in Connecticut

 Affinity Federal Credit Union

-Affinity Federal Credit Union offers versatile checking accounts that do not rely on ChexSystems, Telecheck, or EWS reports, making it easier for individuals to open an account.
+Affinity Federal Credit Union offers several checking accounts that do not rely on ChexSystems, Telecheck, or EWS reports, making it easier for individuals to open an account.

 The Cash Back Debit Account provides 1% cash back on everyday purchases, while the Cash Back Plus Account enhances your rewards with up to 10% cash back and nationwide ATM fee refunds.